To submit an article online, and to check the status of your submission, you need to have an account with Journal of European Psychology Students

 If you do not have funds available to pay such fees then we can offer a discount or full waiver to authors whose institutions/funders will not cover the fee.
 Please contact us prior to submission should you need to discuss waiver options or the APC in general.
 Editorial decisions are made independently from the ability to pay the APC.

-Once your article is published, you will receive an APC request email along with information on how payment can be arranged from Open Access Key (OAK).
+Once your article is published, you will receive an APC request email along with information on how payment can be arranged.
 If you need to waive the APC, you will also have an opportunity to do it there.

 If you do not have funds available to pay such fees then we may be able to offer a discount or full waiver to authors whose institutions/funders will not cover the fee.
 Please contact us prior to submission should you need to discuss waiver options or the APC in general.
 To be considered for a waiver you must provide evidence that you are not applicable to receive funding.
 Editorial decisions are made independently from the ability to pay the APC.